Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 **External heat exchange analysis**

 It appears q<sub>counter</sub> is the greater of the two q values.
 Both values are negative, which signals q out, according to sign conventions.
 However, the results are not the most reliable.
 There were precision limitations with the chart I was using, which signals great error.
-Furthermore, only one value in the counterflow was significantly different, that being Tho.
+Furthermore, only one value in the counterflow was significantly different, that being T<sub>ho</sub>.
 This value was lower than expected, which may have affected the results.

 For an ideal heat exchanger, having minimized q should make the process better at exchanging, but in these two examples, the one with more q cooled slightly better.
 This suggests that either the experiment had many deviations, causing these results, or that the counterflow system really performs like this.